Here is what we know about North Korea's nuclear capabilities and motivation.

 Soviet reactor: North Korea's nuclear programme started in the Soviet era with the construction of a nuclear reactor in Yongbyon in 1965.

 Although the Yongbyon nuclear facility was built with help from Soviet engineers, the Soviet Union and China have denied supplying North Korea with nuclear weapons or helping it to build them.

 China fought alongside the North Koreans in the 1950s Korean War, but in the interest of political stability in the region, claims to strongly oppose North Korea's nuclear weapons programme.

 Nuclear development: Since 2006, North Korea has carried out six nuclear tests, the latest of which was in 2017 at the Punggye-ri site in Yongbyon.

 North Korea has a rich source of fissile material, both plutonium from its Yongbyon nuclear reactor and highly enriched uranium from other sites, US-based researchers claim.

 - A 2018 UN report claimed that Pyongyang has been assisting Syria in developing a nuclear weapons programme, and has provided Myanmar with ballistic missiles.

 Pakistan and India have both been linked to North Korea's nuclear programme.

 In 2004, Pakistan's lead nuclear scientist, Abdul Qadeer Khan, was put under house arrest for transferring nuclear technology, including centrifuges, to North Korea and other countries.

-In a 2016 UN report accused an Indian technology institute of violating sanctions on North Korea by providing specialised training on " space instrumentation" to a North Korean student later involved in the Unha-3 rocket launch in 2012.
+A 2016 UN report accused an Indian technology institute of violating sanctions on North Korea by providing specialised training on " space instrumentation" to a North Korean student, later involved in the Unha-3 rocket launch in 2012.